zephyrproject-rtos/zephyr/doc/reference/data_structures/ring_buffers.rst

 using one of two macros at file scope.
 Each macro defines both the ring buffer itself and its data buffer.

-The following code defines a ring buffer with a power-of-two sized data buffer, which can be accessed using efficient masking operations.
+The following code defines and initializes an empty **data item mode** ring with a power-of-two sized data buffer, which can be accessed using efficient masking operations.

 .. code-block:: c

     /* Buffer with 2^8 (or 256) words */
     RING_BUF_ITEM_DECLARE_POW2(my_ring_buf, 8);

-The following code defines an application-specific sized **byte mode** ring buffer enqueued and dequeued as raw bytes:
+The following code defines a **data item mode** ring with an arbitrary-sized data buffer:

 .. code-block:: c